randomir/jsonplus/README.rst

 and ``datetime``/``date``/``time``/``timedelta``.

-If the exact representation of types is not your cup of tea, and all you wish for is ``json.dumps`` to work on your data structure with non-basic types, accepting the loss of "type-precision" along the way, than you should use the **compatibility** mode (``jsonplus.prefer_compat()``).
+If the exact representation of types is not your cup of tea, and all you wish for is the ``json.dumps`` to work on your data structure with non-basic types, accepting the loss of "type-precision" along the way, than you can use the **compatibility** mode (``jsonplus.prefer_compat()``).

 .. _simplejson: https://simplejson.readthedocs.io/en/latest/#encoders-and-decoders